LeonibelDev/python-flask-crud/readme.md

 in the same way it works through ajax so that you do not have reloading the page dozens of times
 ## Install dependencies
-> $ pip3 install -r requeriments.txt
+> $ pip3 install -r requirements.txt
 ## main file
 > app.py